 This isn’t to accuse my husband of failing to make an effort.
 His strong work ethic enables us to live a comfortable lifestyle.
 He changes diapers on the weekends and has even braved the grocery store alone with both kids.
 And I certainly appreciate his efforts–even more than he knows.

-Once I assumed the role of primary caregiver to small humans, the concept of egalitarianism flew out the window.
 But there is no denying that the vast majority of all things parenting falls to me, even as I juggle working from home.
 I’m not just talking about direct child care.
 There are also the supporting roles that come with parenting: household chores (how can two little children create such big messes?), endless loads of laundry, thrice-weekly trips to the grocery store, meal prep and cooking—not to mention the emotional labor that child-rearing entails.
 The list goes on and on.

 How did I—a feminist with a feminist husband—succumb to such a gendered role?
 A confluence of systemic social norms have each played a hand.
 Pervasive gender expectations take hold early in life and devaluate women’s work.
 Together, they help ensure that women are designated as default–and unpaid–caregivers.

 Indeed, the vast majority of primary caregivers in the US are women.
 According to the American Psychological Association, as many as 68% of caregivers are women.
 And while men also provide assistance, women spend more time providing care than their male counterparts (21.9 hours compared to 17.4 hours per week).

 Of course, being a caregiver doesn’t necessarily equate to being a parent, or even to being a member of a two-parent household.
 But a recent Pew Research study, which specifically examined the division of parenting and household responsibilities between moms and dads, echoes the APA’s findings.
 It found a “significant gender gap” in how mothers and fathers describe their distribution of household labor, with women shouldering the brunt of it.